dgentry/mergeinator/README.md

 ## What it does
-The mergeinator merges a directory (the "source directory") into a similar directory (the "destination," which can be a parent of the source directory), eliminating duplicates as it goes.
-After several runs, the source directory should be gone, merged into the destination.
+The mergeinator merges a directory (the "source directory") into a similar directory (the "destination," which can be a parent of the source directory), eliminating duplicate in the source directory as it goes.
+After several runs, the source directory is gone, merged into the destination.

 ## How to run it
 ```